ELLIS-Unit-Graz/ELLIS-Unit-Graz.github.io/research/index.md

 # {% include icon.html icon="fa-solid fa-hexagon-nodes" %}Our research topics

 In our unit we work on a broad range of cutting-edge fundamental research topics to strenghten the development of high-level AI in Europe.
+We are also highly connected to other researchers and the industry within Graz and Austria.

 {% include section.html %}

 ## Research Topics

-{% include list.html component="card" data="projects" filter="group == 'featured'" %}
+{% include list.html component="card" data="topics"" %}

 {% include section.html %}